- Home /

 Train cleaning audits are carried out against an agreed criterion for:

-• Customers were less satisfied with the cleanliness of toilets on board and we have plans in place to improve these which you can read about in the complaints section.
+Customers were less satisfied with the cleanliness of the toilets onboard, and we currently have a plan in place in partnership with Hitachi to address these challenges and make improvements for our customers.

 Air quality inside and out